Skip to navigation Skip to content

 Where a paper form has been lodged, Service Officers must scan the form and ensure all mandatory questions have been answered and the supporting documentation provided.

-Scan the form and documents to Document Tools on the customer’s record on Day 1 for action by Complex Assessment Officers (CAO).
+Scan the form and documents to Document Tools on the customer’s record on Day 1 for action by the HEAS National Team.

 Once the SA310/SA496 has been scanned, a Work Item for the HEAS claim will be automatically created and allocated to the Home Equity Access Scheme National team for assessment and processing.